 - 1. Look at a typical torch battery. - 2.
 Describe in words what the battery looks like.
 Refer specifically to the ends of the battery.

-Shape is like a cylinder.
-One end is flat, other end has a knob.
-Outside made of metallic material. - Look carefully to see if you can identify a positive (+) and a negative (-) sign on the battery.
-Which side of the battery is marked with a positive sign and which side with a negative sign?
-Side with the knob is positive, flat side is negative. - Below is a sketch of a battery.
+- 3. Look carefully to see if you can identify a positive (+) and a negative (-) sign on the battery.
+Which side of the battery is marked with a positive sign and which side with a negative sign? - 4.
+Below is a sketch of a battery.
 Indicate on the sketch which is the positive and which the negative pole of the battery.
 Use a (+) and (-) sign as you have seen it on the battery.